 Grower2Grower

-Toronto has a wealth of growers who know everything from how to grow okra to increasing participation in a community garden to starting up an innovative local food business.
+Toronto has a wealth of growers who know how grow everything from okra to communities to innovative local food businesses.
 Many of these people, coming from a variety of backgrounds and experiences, are well-known in their own neighbourhoods but not heard elsewhere in the city.
-TUG hopes to change that by featuring growers and what they know in videos, articles and photo essays.
+TUG hopes to change that!
+See our collection of photo essays and videos – and check out our YouTube channel).

-Isaac Crosby - traditional Indigenous growing methods including clay pot watering and Three Sisters mounds
+Isaac shows traditional Indigenous growing methods including clay pot watering and Three Sisters mounds.

-Notes from the TUG Indigenous Culture and Urban Agriculture tour, exploring two sites that integrate Indigenous cultural traditions and growing practices for healing.
+Notes from a TUG Indigenous Culture and Urban Agriculture tour, exploring two sites that integrate Indigenous cultural traditions and growing practices for healing.

 Youtube videos